Understanding the Trans and Non-Binary Participation Policy

 -

-Based on the current available evidence, and that hockey requires the physical capabilities of strength, endurance, speed and acceleration as key factors for success, hockey is considered a gender-affected sport.
-Based on this evidence, we have determined that the Trans and Non-Binary Participation Policy should restrict trans participation in order to secure fair competition.
+Based on the above evidence, we have determined that it is necessary for the Trans and Non-Binary Participation Policy to restrict trans participation in order to secure fair competition.
 We are committed to supporting all affected players to ensure they find the right path for them to continue to participate in hockey.

 -